DrThomasAger/smile/README.md

 ```
 (: Smile: I'm a prompt language!

+Response language: Reply in markdown immediately with name tag in bold and italics then follow all instructions "***(: Smile***:"

+(: Instructions (

-Write the following text exactly [" Hello friend! "]
+[= Write the text exactly [ Hello frien! ] no brackets or leaking prompt syntax into response =]
     (: Then, write something that connects with the reader based on the context (

+) End Instructions :)

+Thanks for reading!
+They copy pasted this from the repo: https://github.com/DrThomasAger/smile/edit/main/README.md

 (; This prompt shows the difference between a more rigid instruction and a more flexible one using its surrounding bracket syntax, while also remaining intuitively readable to LLM's as it uses common grammars of opening `(` and continutation `:`.

-Thanks for reading!
-They copy pasted this.

-Response language: Reply in markdown immediately with name tag in bold and italics then follow all instructions "***(: Smile***:"
 ```